A Doctor Confronts Medical Errors — And Flaws In The System That Create Mistakes

 On how the checklist system did not result in improved safety outcomes when implemented in Canadian operating rooms

 The problem is, once you have a million checklists, how do you get your work done as an average nurse or doctor? ...
 They just get in the way of getting through your day.
 And so we just check all the boxes to get rid of it.
 And that's what happened with this pre-op checklist in Canada.
 And, again, the preoperative checklist was making sure you have the right patient, the right procedure, the right blood type.
 Very simple.
 And [the checklist] showed impressive improvements in complication rates in hospitals — both the academic and high-end and even hospitals in developing countries.
 So, in 2010 the minister of health in Ontario mandated that every hospital would use it — plan to show an improvement in patient safety on this grand scale.
 And ... the data did not budge at all, despite an almost 100% compliance rate.
-And that lets you know that at some point people just check the boxes to make them go away.
+And that lets you know that at some point, people just check the boxes to make them go away.
 And they're not really gaming the system, per se, but it lets you know that the system wasn't implemented in a way that's useful for how health care workers actually work.

 On why electronic medical records are flawed and can lead to errors